Ala Gertner: At Auschwitz

 At Auschwitz, Gertner worked in the warehouses at first, sorting the possessions of Jews who had been gassed.
 She became friendly with Roza Robota, who was active in the underground resistance.
 Gertner was then assigned to the office of the munitions factory, where she and Roza became part of a conspiracy to smuggle gunpowder to the Sonderkommando, who were building bombs and planning an escape.
 Gertner recruited other women to join the conspiracy, and passed the stolen gunpowder to Roza.

 On 7 October 1944 the Sonderkommando blew up Crematorium IV, but the revolt was quickly quelled by the armed SS guards.
 A lengthy investigation led the Nazis back to Gertner and Roza, and then to Estusia Wajcblum and Regina Safirsztajn, who were also implicated in the conspiracy.
 They were interrogated and tortured for weeks.
 On 5 January 1945 the four women were publicly hanged in Auschwitz.
 Other sources give 6 January as the date of the execution.
-This was the last public hanging at Auschwitz: two weeks later, the camp was evacuated.
+This was the last public hanging at Auschwitz: two weeks later, the camp was evacuated; one week after the evacuation, the Red Army arrived at the site.